-The goal here is to extract the modal parameters describing the modes of station being studied, namely the natural frequencies and the modal damping (i.e. the eigenvalues) as well as the mode shapes (.i.e. the eigenvectors).
-This is done from the FRF matrix previously extracted from the measurements.
+The goal here is to extract the modal parameters describing the modes of the micro station being studied, namely, the natural frequencies and the modal damping (i.e. the eigenvalues) as well as the mode shapes (i.e. the eigenvectors).
+This is performed from the FRF matrix previously extracted from the measurements.

-In order to perform the modal parameter extraction, the order of the modal model needs to be estimated (i.e. the number of modes in the frequency band of interest).
-This is done using the Mode Indicator Functions (MIF) in section 3.1.
+In order to perform the modal parameter extraction, the order of the modal model has to be estimated (i.e. the number of modes in the frequency band of interest).
+This is achived using the Mode Indicator Functions (MIF) in section 3.1.

 In section 3.2, the modal parameter extraction is performed.
-Graphical display of the mode shapes can be computed from the modal model, which is quite quite useful to have a physical interpretation of the modes.
+The graphical display of the mode shapes can be computed from the modal model, which is quite quite useful for physical interpretation of the modes.

-To validate the quality of the modal model, the full FRF matrix is computed from the modal model and compared with the initial measured FRF (section 3.3).
+To validate the quality of the modal model, the full FRF matrix is computed from the modal model and compared to the initial measured FRF (section 3.3).